 I’m sick.
-Like, physically, literally sick.
+Like, physically, sick.
 I can’t shake this feeling in the pit of my stomach.
-I feel nervous, all the time.
+I feel nervous all the time.
 And not butterflies-in-my-stomach-oh-god-there-goes my-crush-he’s-so-cute nervous.
-Like absolutely-sick-something-awful-is-happening-and-I-can’t-do-anything-about-it-but-get-an ulcer nervous.
-I’ve been throwing up all day to the point that now it’s just liquid coming and my stomach feels like I’ve been stabbed with heated metal.
+Like absolutely-sick-something-awful-is-happening-and-I-can’t-do-anything-about-it-but-get-an-ulcer nervous.
+I’ve been throwing up all day to the point that now it’s just liquid coming up and my stomach feels like I’ve been stabbed with heated metal.
 I’m distracted, distant, trying not to dissolve into tears at work.

-Lying on the tile in the bathroom I can’t help but wonder what’s wrong with me, where along the line I lost control so terribly so.
+Lying on the tile in the bathroom I can’t help but wonder what’s wrong with me, where along the line I lost control so terribly.
 I can’t possibly continue to feel this way.
 I can’t survive like this.
 It isn’t supposed to be like this.

 I’m anxious.
 I’m contemplating my next step forward but I can’t get off the floor.
 I’m so tired.
 Last nite I tossed and turned all night, running things over in my head, trying to tie up the loose ends so they fit nicely over a box I’d like to put up on the shelf now and forget.
 I’d get hot.
 I’d toss my covers away.
 Chills would attack my body.
 I’d huddle under the covers.
 Back and forth.
 Hot and cold.